SidheshwarSarangal/SidheshwarSarangal/README.md

 ---

-### 🌱 Currently Learning
+### 🌱 Currently
-- Software Development and new Technologies
+- Exploring new technologies and tools.
+- Actively seeking **Software Development Internship** or **Full-Time Opportunities** where I can apply my skills and grow as a developer.

 ### 🌐 Portfolio
 [My Portfolio](https://portfolio-sidh-hosted-front.onrender.com/) <!-- link -->